needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-object-manager.md

 ## Creating a manager at runtime

 When you add a component to an active `GameObject` at runtime, Unity immediately invokes its `OnEnable` method.
 However, the `ARTrackedObjectManager` requires a non-null reference object library.
-If the reference object library is null when the `ARTrackedObjectManager` is enabled, it will automatically disable itself.
+If the reference object library is null when the `ARTrackedObjectManager` is enabled, it automatically disables itself.

 To add an `ARTrackedObjectManager` at runtime, set its reference object library and then re-enable it: